technical-council-nitt/ridenitt-backend/README.md

-# RideNITT TC

-Please checkout `prisma/schema.prisma`

-# API Endpoints
+# Ride NITT TC API

-`/auth/send-otp` POST user enters phone number

-`/auth/verify-otp` POST user enters otp and jwt is attached as cookie (web app right)

-`/api/autocomplete` Give `?q=Main`, it gives Graphhopper geocoding results like Main Gate NIT Trichy.
-The lat, lon of this result (both pickup and drop) is to be posted when creating a new ride.

-`/api/user`

--   POST update user details
+All responses are of the format `{ data: any | null, error: string | null }`.
+If you dont get this kind of response, it's probably an error, so dm me. (this is meant for SPAM team)

+`/auth/send-otp`

+POST with json body `{ phoneNumber }` in the format `+91\d{10}`

+`/auth/verify-otp`

+POST with json body `{ phoneNumber, otp }` both string

+(below routes available only after otp verification i.e after auth)

+`/api/users/me`

+GET returns user profile

+POST with json body `{ name, gender, address }` all string, update the profile

+`/api/rides`

--   GET get user details
+GET returns all user rides offering

-`/api/ride`

--   POST create a new ride for the user (inputs, departureTime, peopleCount, femaleCount, stops {lat, lon, name})

-`/api/ride/current`
+POST with json body `{ stops: { lat, lon, name }[], earliestDeparture: Unix epoch, latestDeparture: Unix epoch, capacity: number, vehicleType: car | taxi | auto }` creates a ride offering

+`/api/rides/current`

--   GET returns current ride and current accepted invites details
+GET returns current ride object (check prisma type)

--   DELETE changes status of current ride to CANCELLED and cancelling all invites and notifiying all accepted invites
+DELETE cancels current ride offering

+`/api/suggestions`

-`/api/suggestions` GET returns ride suggestions (according to filter queries)
+GET returns all ride offerings that user can send join request to

-`/api/invites/send` POST send an invite, the sender agrees to share contact
+`/api/invites`

+GET returns all incoming invites to the current ride offering

+`/api/invites/send`

+POST with json body `{ rideId }` to send an invite

+`/api/invites/:id/accept`

-`/api/invites/:id/accept` POST accept an invite, contact details is revealed
+POST to accept an invite

-`/api/invites/:id/decline` POST reject an invite
+`/api/invites/:id/decline`

-After a ride (user) accepts an invite, the group.rides is an array of all rides.

-So Graphhopper Vrp solved can be used.
+POST with json body `{ reason }` to decline an invite or remove after accepting an in